 Penal Law Article 176, Insurance Fraud.
 This statute applies to claims for insurance payment, including Medicaid or other health insurance and contains six crimes.
 Insurance Fraud in the 5th degree involves intentionally filing a health insurance claim knowing that it is false and is a Class A misdemeanor.
 Insurance fraud in the 4th degree is filing a false insurance claim for over \$1,000 and is a Class E felony.
 Insurance fraud in the 3rd degree is filing a false insurance claim for over \$3,000 and is a Class D felony.
 Insurance fraud in the 2nd degree is filing a false insurance claim for over \$50,000 and is a Class C felony.
-Insurance fraud in the 1st degree is filing a false is filing a false insurance fraud in the 1st degree false insurance fraud in the 1st degree false insurance fraud in the 1st degree false insurance false false insurance false insurance false insurance false fals a false insurance claim for over \$1million and is a Class B felony.
+Insurance fraud in the 1st degree is filing a false insurance claim for over \$1million and is a Class B felony.
 Aggravated insurance fraud is committing insurance fraud more than once and is a Class D felony.

 Penal Law Article 177, Health Care Fraud.
 This statute applies to claims for health insurance payment, including Medicaid, and contains five crimes.
 Health care fraud in the 5th degree is knowingly filing, with intent to defraud, a claim for payment that intentionally has false information or omissions and is a Class A misdemeanor.
 Health care fraud in the 4th degree is filing false claims and annually receiving over \$3,000 in aggregate and is a Class E felony.
 Health care fraud in the 3rd degree is filing false claims and annually receiving over \$10,000 in the aggregate and is a Class D felony.
-Health care fraud in the 2nd degree is filing false claims and annually receiving over \$10,000 in the aggregate and is a Class D felony.
-Health care fraud in the 1st degree is filing false claims and annually receiving over \$10,000 in the aggregate and is a Class B felony.
+Health care fraud in the 2nd degree is filing false claims and annually receiving over \$50,000 in the aggregate and is a Class C felony.
+Health care fraud in the 1st degree is filing false claims and annually receiving over \$1 million in the aggregate and is a Class B felony.